Homicide Trial Lawyer

 Protecting Your Rights for Over 45 Years

-Focusing in HomicidesAttorneys J. David Bogenschutz and Jaclyn E. Broudy focus on state and federal criminal defense at the trial court level as well as the appellate level.
-Under Florida Statute, a First Degree Murder charge carries with it life in prison, and potentially, death if the State Attorney's Office does not waive the death penalty.
+Focusing on HomicidesAttorneys J. David Bogenschutz and Jaclyn E. Broudy focus on state and federal criminal defense at the trial court level as well as the appellate level.
+Under Florida Statute, a First Degree Murder charge carries with it life in prison, and potentially, death, if the State Attorney's Office does not waive the death penalty.
 It's important to make sure the attorneys representing you understand the seriousness of a murder charge, as well as all possible defenses that may be open to you.

 What is murder in Florida?

 Florida Statute 782.04(1)(a) defines murder as "the unlawful killing of a human being."
 Under Florida Law, this "unlawful killing of a human being" can be committed in a several different ways, and is deemed as Murder in the First Degree:

 1. When perpetrated from a premeditated design - meaning it was carefully thought out and planned; or

 2. When committed by a person engaged in the perpetration of, or in the attempt to commit, any of the following crimes, known as Felony Murder: